jareddarlington/jareddarlington/README.md

 ## Hi, I'm Jared

-I'm a sophomore computer science major at the University of Washington.
-I'm also doing a minor in neural computation and engineering.
+I'm a sophomore computer science major at the University of Washington, with a minor in neural computation and engineering.

 > Looking for research opportunities spring 2025!